openstack/openstack-ansible/doc/source/admin/scale-environment/scaling-mariadb-rabbitmq.rst

         ip: 172.29.236.23

-In the example above we de-couple each service that is part of the `shared-infra_hosts` and define them separately, along with providing MariaDB its new destination host.
+In the example above we de-couple each service that is part of the `shared_infra_hosts` and define them separately, along with providing MariaDB its new destination host.

 * Create the container on the new infra node: